NHOrus/srwq-compilation/episode-27.md

 *I had thought of this.
 If this bodies mass were a little higher, I could probably simulate a space vessel.
 Maybe a Tausendfeussler would do for now...*

-"I was thinking something a little more...petite."
+"I was thinking something a little more... petite."

 *A word implying not only small, but feminine.
 Why am I not surprised?*